Backpack Palsy – the Compression of the Long Thoracic Nerve

 Recovery Time and Treatment

-The other treatment option is to go straight to a physical therapist who will generally be able to exercise the muscle back to normalcy over a period of about 8 weeks.
+The other treatment option is to go straight to a chiropractor who will generally be able to exercise the muscle back to normalcy over a period of about 8 weeks.
 In both cases however full recovery will likely take 6 – 12 months and this time period will depend on the degree of initial nerve damage.

 Hi, I’m Michael; Chiropractor, Dad, science enthusiast, active weightlifter and keen sportsman.
 I work with busy and active people who are struggling with pain to find relief from their symptoms so that they can return to an active lifestyle, get through their work day and their workouts without having to pop a pill so that they can feel happier and healthier in their body.